 CyberCPA – Cyber Coverage

-Cyber attacks and data breaches continue to make the news, and small to mid-size firms are just as vulnerable as larger organizations.
+Cyber-attacks and data breaches continue to make the news, and small to mid-size firms are just as vulnerable as larger organizations.
 Unlocked computers, lost mobile devices, stale security passwords, and network hacker attacks are just some of the ways CPA firms are exposed to data breaches and cyber risk.

 Core coverages (first-party) include

 - Network Asset Protection (including Non-physical Business Interruption) – Coverage for reasonable and necessary sums required to recover and/or replace data that is compromised, damaged, lost, erased or corrupted due to accidental damage or destruction of electronic media or computer hardware, administrative or operational mistakes in the handling of data, or computer crime/attacks.
-Coverage also includes business interruption and extra expense coverage for income loss resulting from a total or partial interruption of the firm’s computer system, which is caused by any of the above events.
+Coverage also includes business interruption and extra expense coverage for income loss resulting from a total or partial interruption of your firm’s computer system, which is caused by any of the above events.

 - Cyber Extortion – Coverage for extortion expenses and extortion monies incurred as a direct result of a credible cyber extortion threat.